HongyuJerryWang/LGP-Tutorials/Programming Tutorials/Tutorial 2 - Custom Operators/README.md

 We will need three program files:
 1. Main.kt to run the program
 2. CustomOperatorsExperiment.kt to define the problem, i.e. how LGP should be setup and run
-3. CustomOperators.kt to define the custom operators
+3. CustomOperators.kt to define the custom mutation operators and the custom instruction operators

 ## Custom Operators

-We'll make some custom operators for this problem: a CustomMacroMutationOperator, a CustomMicroMutationOperator and a ternary operator called Median to return the median of three operands.
+We'll make some custom operators for this problem: a CustomMacroMutationOperator, a CustomMicroMutationOperator and a ternary instruction operator called Median to return the median of three operands.

 The default macro and micro mutation operators in the LGP API do not mutate instructions deemed ineffective, i.e. instructions that have no influence on the final result, but as we do crossovers, swapping parts of the programs, ineffective instructions might become effective as the context will have changed.
 Therefore, we'll make custom macro and micro mutation operators that don't ignore ineffective instructions.